Sabanci-University-ACM-Student-Chapter/chat-app/README.md

-# chat-app
+# chatapp
-A simple chat app for SUACM WorkShop, developed at 19.11.20
+Chat App for beginners, written on 19.11.2020 Sabanci University Workshop